linrongbin16/ci-template.nvim/README.md

 ## GitHub Actions

-It does the following actions:
+It runs the following actions:

 For PR branch: